hatfieldlibrary/commons/README.md

 ## Build

+The npm production build will have used the `environment.prod` file from `src/client/app/environments`.
+This file must contain information that will used by the client when used in production.
+Edit accordingly before you build.

 Run `npm run build:prod`.
 The build artifacts will be stored in the `dist/` directory.
 This script will build using the `--prod` and `--aot` flags.

 ### Deploy with Strongloop slc
 [Strongloop slc](http://strong-pm.io/) is a convenient way to bundle the application for deployment.
 To install, execute `npm install -g strongloop`.
 This will install
 Strongloop globally on your system.
 Then to build, execute `slc build --pack --install`.
 This will create a .tgz file of the project with development dependencies removed.
 Strongloop can do more for you (see documentation).
 For our purposes, we are still using the [forever](https://github.com/foreverjs/forever) daemon and the linux SysV init system.

+You will need to provide the server's 'credentials.js` file in the directory `/etc/commons`.

 ### Docker

+At the moment, the Commons docker image is experimental and not used in our production setting.
+To use Docker, you will first need to install it on your machine.

 A docker file is provided.
 It can be used to create a container after the project has been built using `npm run build:prod`.

+To build a docker image from the latest production build, execute `docker build -t <name>/<tag>`, substituting real values for the '<name>' and '<tag>' placeholders shown here.

+To pull the existing image from docker hub, use `docker pull mspalti/commons` or pull your own DockerHub image if you have one (and an account on DockerHub).

+Sot st

 ## Production Requirements

-Session management in the production environment requires redis as the session store.
+Session management requires you to provide redis as the session store.
 The redis port is configurable in credentials.js.
-In development, we rely on Passport sessions.
-No session store is required.
+(In development, we rely on Passport sessions.
+No session store is required.)

 ## Running Unit Tests

-### Via npm Script
 Run `npm run test` to execute unit tests via [Karma](https://karma-runner.github.io) with code coverage.

 ## Running end-to-end Tests